israr-shaikh/react-native-responsive-screen-font/examples/responsive-screen/README.md

-This is an example repository that contains a sample setup of `react-native-responsive-screens-fonts` package.
+This is an example repository that contains a sample setup of `react-native-responsive-screen-font` package.

 # Usage